binford2k/binford2k.com/backyard.md

 ## Upcoming Shenanigans

+### Baby, it's dark outside dark beer tasting party

+About the only thing that I love more than a big bold dark beer is a whole taster tray full of big bold dark beers.
+So we're holding a dark beer tasting in the backyard this winter.
+I've got a ton of delicious dark beers, some of which are really too much for one person to finish in a sitting.
+And I'd love to share it with other dark beer fanatics.
+Bring some of your own too, if you've got something exotic that you'd like to share.
+We've got plenty of taster cups to go around.<br>
+*Note: this really is about the beer.
+If you're not all that into the big heavy brews, this might not be the event for you.
+Ping me for details.*

+### Repeating events
 * **Sunday Runday**: Would you like your weekends to have a few miles and then brunch with friends?
-Join the Sunday Runday brunch series at 10:30am each Sunday.
+Join the Sunday Runday brunch series at 10:30am .
 Now with free sticker!
+Check the calendar to see which days we run and RSVP so we know how much food to prepare!
   * [Sunday Runday Calendar](https://docs.google.com/spreadsheets/d/1vaZP-1-Cidej-ZpI9iUCag8tfy696miAw6JF9BaVmnc/edit?usp=sharing)
 * **Friday Movie Night**: Do your eyeballs need to feast on bad movies with good friends?
 Ok, they're not all bad, but I don't want to set your expectations too high.
 Stop by for our backyard movie nights any time you like.
 Showtime is about 6:30pm.
   * [Movie Calendar](https://docs.google.com/spreadsheets/d/1dvS1hVPiwiNV6u1ZhoIPTQc-Wa7ub_-LjHFjCoU8Yeo/edit?usp=sharing)